-Individuals and community groups, regulators, auditorsgeneral, the legal fraternity, international practitioners in disaster resilience and emergency management, and those working in communication and behavioural science may also value the information and research presented.
+Individuals and community groups, regulators, auditors- general, the legal fraternity, international practitioners in disaster resilience and emergency management, and those working in communication and behavioural science may also value the information and research presented.

-This handbook is available on the Australian Disaster Resilience Knowledge Hub at www.knowledge.aidr.org.au/handbooks.
+This handbook is available on the Australian Disaster Resilience Knowledge Hub at knowledge.aidr.org.au/resources/public-information-and-warnings-handbook

-How this handbook has been developed
+How has this handbook been developed?